 Golden, BC is located in one of the most beautiful spots on the planet.
 Truly.
-In terms of views, natural landscapes, wildlife, playgrounds and hidden gems - it has it all.
+In terms of natural landscapes, wildlife, playgrounds and hidden gems - it has it all.
 To take in some of the best views from the best viewpoints in Golden, BC, we're offering five suggestions.

 Golden is located at the heart of 6 National Parks.
 It sits in the mighty Columbia Valley and is sandwiched between the Rocky and Purcell Mountain Ranges.
 How can it get better than that?